Joshuaingram/joshuaingram.github.io/_pages/cv.md

 Organizations and Leadership
 ======
-* Graduate Student Representative on New College Student Government (September 2022 - August 2023)
+* Graduate Student Representative on New College Student Government (September 2022 - December 2023)
 * Co-President and Co-Founder of New College Astronomy Club (January 2021 - May 2022)
 * Student Mentor in Barancik Access Leadership Program (August 2020 - May 2022)
 * Founder and President of New College Economics Club (January 2019 - May 2021)